glebm/i18n-tasks/README.md

 i18n-tasks unused
 ```

-Add missing values with `add missing`.
-Values are generated from the key (for base locale) or copied from the base locale (for other locales).
+Add missing values, generated from the key (for base locale) or copied from the base locale (for other locales).

 To add missing values to the base locale only: